park-peter/lakeflow_job_meta/docs/PACKAGING_AND_DEPLOYMENT.md

 ## Overview

-Lakeflow Job Meta is packaged as a Python library that can be installed and run as a single task in a Databricks Lakeflow Job.
+Lakeflow Jobs Meta is packaged as a Python library that can be installed and run as a single task in a Databricks Lakeflow Jobs.

 ## Package Structure